 This is an internal due process hearing conducted by Southwestern Community College District.
 Parties can present testimony and witnesses to support their positions.
 Each party may bring one other non-contributing person to the hearing for the purpose of moral support.
 The support person may not represent or provide testimony.
 Parties are not allowed to be represented by legal counsel at any time during the hearing process.

 The Chairperson shall call the hearing to order, introduce the participants, explain the hearing is being recorded and proceedings are confidential, and announce the purpose of the hearing, e.g., “The Committee meets to hear an appeal of grievance against (person’s name) and/or to submit its findings to the Assistant Superintendent/Vice President for Student Affairs.

 Evidence for Hearing

-Any and all evidence will be entered for the record.
+Formal rules of evidence shall not apply.
+All relevant evidence shall be admitted and will be entered for the record.
 Irrelevant and unduly repetitious evidence shall be excluded.

 Identification of Witnesses